Skip to main content

 The U.S. International Trade Commission (Commission or USITC) voted to institute an investigation of certain composite intermediate bulk containers.
 The products at issue in the investigation are described in the Commission’s notice of investigation.

-The investigation is based on a complaint filed by Schütz Container Systems, Inc. of North Branch, N.J., and Protechna S.A. of Fribourg, Switzerland, on December 5, 2024.
+The investigation is based on a complaint filed on behalf of Schütz Container Systems, Inc. of North Branch, N.J., and Protechna S.A. of Fribourg, Switzerland, on December 5, 2024.
 The complaint was supplemented on December 20, 2024.
 The complaint, as supplemented, alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain composite intermediate bulk containers that infringe patents asserted by the complainants.
 The complainants request that the USITC issue a general exclusion order, or in the alternative a limited exclusion order, and cease and desist orders.

 The USITC has identified the following respondents in this investigation: